Bernardo-MG/library-maven-archetype/src/site/markdown/repos.md

 |site|Releases documentation site repository|
 |site-development|Development documentation site repository|

+These ids will be used mostly on the servers configuration file.
+This file may be created to manually deploy the project, but actually it is recommended to just make use of the Travis configuration files.

+You may check how this is done on the [Travis](./travis.html) section.
+But mainly the '.scripts/create-mave-settings.sh' script will generate this file from the Travis environment variables.

 ## Repositories in detail

 ---

 ### Code repository

-By default, a GitHub repository.
+A GitHub repository.

 Maven does not handle the code repository.
 It is defined in the POM, and it is a vital part of the project life cycle, but is not directly handled by Maven.

 Instead, the developers will push changes to it, and the CI service will react to such changes by reading the configuration files including in the project.

-For more information about this check the [Travis](./travis.html) section, which is the CI service expected by default to be used.
+For more information about this check the Travis section, which is the CI service expected by default to be used.

 ### Documentation repository

 Should be a FTP server.

-The documentation repository store a Maven site for the project, similar to this one, which will also include the Javadocs.
-It will store the documentation for both the current release and the latest snapshot.
+The documentation repository stores a Maven site for the project, similar to this one, which will also include the Javadocs.
+While two repositores can be configured, one for the current release and another for the latest snapshot, it is actually recommended to use one.
+Just set up two different accounts, to deploy both sites at different locations.

-This is a publicly accessible FTP, and any host offering this kind if access can be used.
+This should be a publicly accessible FTP, with the only additional requirement being some way to access the uploaded docs.

 ### Releases repository

-By default, a Bintray repo.
+A Bintray repo.

 Both the download URL for dependencies, and the download link on the site, are configured for this.

+Note that it is possible to link this repository to JCenter, OSS Sonatype and Maven Central.
+If this is done, most Maven versions will find the project releases automatically.

 ### Snapshots repository

-By default, OSS Sonatype.
+OSS Sonatype.

 Alternatively, it is possible to use a FTP server, if one does not wish to go through the process of getting into Sonatype.

----

-## Bintray and other linked repositories

-By default, the archetype is meant to be used with Bintray.
-This means that it is also possible to ask for the releases repo to be linked with JCenter and oss.jfrog.org.

-More importantly, Bintray also allows publishing releases into Sonatype, allowing to use Maven's default repository.
+Just pushing into it will prepare the FTP to be used as a simple Maven repository.